-Nancy Troske is trained in classical jewelry making techniques such as enameling, granulation, and chain making.
-She takes her inspiration from ancient designs and imbues her pieces with modern sensibility.
+Nancy Troske is trained in ancient jewelry making techniques such as enameling, granulation, and chain making.
+She takes her inspiration from ancient designs and imbues her pieces with a modern sensibility.
 Her process of stone selection, metal work, and hand granulation respects the origins of this craft, which began in the third millennium B.C.

 Every element of Nancy’s jewelry—from gold wire and sheet to clasps and hinges—is created entirely by hand.
 Because of this level of intricate detail and expert craftsmanship, some pieces can take weeks or even months to produce.
 As an avid collector of ancient coins and artifacts, many of these small treasures find their way into her work to tell a story from the distant past.